-Click here for a Ukrainian translation of this page by Anna Matesh; for a Portuguese translation of this page by Artur Weber; for a Russian translation of this page by Stanislav Navikov; or for a Norwegian translation of this page by Lars Olden.
+Click here for a Ukrainian translation of this page by Anna Matesh; for a Portuguese translation of this page by Artur Weber; for a Russian translation of this page by Stanislav Navikov; for a Norwegian translation of this page by Lars Olden; for a Georgian translation of this page by Ana Mirilashvili; or for a Spanish translation of this page by Laura Mancini; or for a Finnish translation of this page by Elsa Jansson; or for a Czech translation of this page by Lera Domartina; or for a Bulgarian translation of this page by Zlatan Dimitrov.

 The best practice activity for beginners is reading books.
 Unlike working with isolated words, beginners read many more words with much greater interest because the words tell a rewarding story.
 However, usually children need a skillful reader to scaffold their oral reading and help them succeed with challenging books.
 When the reader runs into a tough word, the most helpful response gives brief help with word recognition while sticking close to the meaning of the story.